lanly-dev/VSCode-LMPTM/README.md

 - Won't be able to log into YouTube and SoundCloud(email method)

 ## Release Notes

+### 3.0.0
+- Fix CSP, apply only for Youtube/YTmusic and Spotify
+- Improve treeview
+- Partial Chinese support
+- New logo

 ### 2.2.0
 - CSP bypass for Youtube and Youtube Music